 How to Make Reuben Casserole

-- Spread half the buttered bread cubes in a casserole dish.
+- Spread half the bread cubes in a casserole dish.

-- Layer 1 cup of corned beef, ½ cup of dressing, sauerkraut, 1 cup Swiss cheese, and then the remaining corned beef.
+- Layer some of the corned beef, dressing, sauerkraut, cheese, and remaining corned beef.

-- Garnish with remaining dressing and chopped pickles or sliced green onions before serving.
+- Garnish with remaining dressing and chopped pickles.

-Did you enjoy this Reuben Casserole recipe?
-Be sure to leave a comment and rating below!
+Did you enjoy this Reuben Casserole Recipe?
+Leave a comment and rating below.

 Reuben Casserole